 This will be a year of transition for the FRC.
-In response to the recommendations of Sir John Kingman's Independent Review, the Department of Business, Energy and Industrial Strategy (BEIS) is consulting on proposals to replace the FRC in its current form with a new statutory regulator.
+In response to the recommendations of Sir John Kingman's Independent Review1, the Department for Business, Energy and Industrial Strategy (BEIS) is consulting on proposals to replace the FRC in its current form with a new statutory regulator2.
 The Government's intention is that we will transition into the new authority, to be called the Audit, Reporting and Governance Authority (ARGA), which will be accountable to Parliament, with a new mandate, new clarity of mission, new leadership and new powers.

+As a first step the Secretary of State has issued a remit letter3 setting out the policies to which the FRC should have regard in pursuing our objectives and duties.
 We strongly share the Government's view that high quality audit, corporate governance and financial reporting are vital to the success of continued growth of the UK economy; and that the confidence that shareholders, employees, investors and the wider public can place in company reports and audited accounts is dependent in part on the effectiveness of the regulatory framework.

+We are grateful to those stakeholders who responded to our consultation on our priorities and resources for 2019/20.
+The responses are published on our website at http://frc.org.uk/consultation-list/2019/consultation-draft-frc-plan-budget-2019-20.
 We recognise the need for change and believe the speedy implementation of the recommendations of the Independent Review can help increase public confidence in audit, reporting and governance in the UK.

-While legislation will be needed to establish ARGA, we will be working with Government as a priority to take forward those aspects of the transition that can be undertaken or initiated in advance of the legislation.
-We have already set in hand measures to strengthen our supervisory and enforcement work.
+While legislation will be needed to establish ARGA, we will be working with the Government as a priority to take forward those aspects of the transition that can be undertaken or initiated in advance of the legislation.
+We have already set in hand measures to strengthen our supervisory and enforcement work which are reflected in this Plan, and in the budget we have set.